qiulinzhang/SPConv.pytorch/README.md

 # SPConv.pytorch
-[ IJCAI-20 ] Split to Be Slim: An Overlooked Redundancy in Vanilla Convolution
+[ IJCAI-20, 12.9% Accepted] Split to Be Slim: An Overlooked Redundancy in Vanilla Convolution

 This repo provides Pytorch implementation of IJCAI 2020 paper
 [Split to Be Slim: An Overlooked Redundancy in Vanilla Convolution](https://arxiv.org/abs/2006.12085)